Jaundice in newborn babies factsheet

 • how well their liver is working

-• high levels of bilirubin
+• bilirubin levels.

 Treatment